 Synthetic cannabinoids are illegal in the United States.
 However, delta-8 is still on sale until the confusion is cleared.

 Unless you aim to get stoned, you are better of using the perfectly legal Cannabidiol products.
 Full-spectrum and broad-spectrum CBD products will have the same benefits as delta 8 but without the psychoactive effects.

 If you are afraid of failing a drug test, broad-spectrum and CBD isolates are the way to go as they contain no THC.
 Delta-8 has the same metabolites as delta-9 and will trigger a positive drug test result.

 Delta-8-THC is the new health and wellness industry buzzword.
-It promises the same benefits as its more famous sibling – delta-9-THC without the unpleasant effects, but there is lack of quality research studies to back the claims.
+It promises the same benefits as its more famous sibling – delta-9-THC.
+This time without the unpleasant effects.
+But, there is a lack of quality research studies to back the claims.

 Note that delta-8-THC is psychoactive and may cause intoxication in some people if you decide to go ahead and try it.
 Ensure that you don’t drive or operate heavy machinery after consumption.

 Because of the risks involved, we suggest that you stick to full-spectrum, broad-spectrum or CBD isolates for the same benefits.